GridTools/gt4py/docs/quickstart.rst

 ------------

 In GT4Py, grid computations such as stencils are defined in a domain-specific language (DSL) called GTScript.
 GTScript is syntactically a subset of Python, but has different semantics.
 Computations defined in this DSL are translated by the GT4Py toolchain into code in Python based on `NumPy <http://www.numpy.org/>`_ or C++/CUDA based on the `GridTools <http://gridtools.github.io/>`_ library.
 To be able to achieve full performance with GridTools, data has to adhere to certain layout requirements, which are taken care of by storing the data in GT4Py storage containers.

 A Simple Example
 ----------------
-Suppose we want to write a simple stencil computing a parameterized linear combination of multiple 3D fields.
+Suppose we want to write a stencil computing a parameterized linear combination of multiple 3D fields.
 The stencil has two parameters to change the relative weights (``alpha`` and ``weight``) of the input fields (``field_a``, ``field_b``, and ``field_c``) to be combined:

 .. code:: python